 Unless you live in California, Pacific white seabass may be an unknown fish to you.
-It is even rare in Northern California, as this fish largely lives in the kelp forests in the southern part of the state, so it is not a widely known species.
-Although "bass" is in its name, white seabass, also known as Corvina or king croaker, is not a bass at all—it is a member of the drum (or Sciaenidae) family.
+It is even rare in Northern California, as this fish largely lives in the kelp forests in the Southern part of the state, so it is not a widely known species.
+Although "bass" is in its name, white seabass, also known as Corvina or king croaker, is not a bass at all.
+It is actually a member of the drum (or Sciaenidae) family of fish.
+It is a cousin of the redfish of Louisiana, the weakfish of the Mid-Atlantic states, and the ubiquitous spot and croaker that range from the Delaware Bay down to the Carolinas.
+It is a delicious fish that is easy to cook and stands up well to a wide variety of cooking techniques.

 White Seabass' Texture and Taste

-While striped bass—a fish many of us are familiar with—is not especially firm, white seabass is.
+While striped bass, a fish many of us are familiar with, is not especially firm, white seabass is frim.
 In fact, it is very firm.
-White seabass are meaty, mouth-filling, and muscular—a manly man's fish.
-It is definitely not meant for delicate steaming or poaching in broth.
-The fish tastes a lot like sturgeon, which is among the firmest fish around.
-It has a mild, slightly sweet flavor, and when pairing this with its firm texture, it is the perfect fish for almost any type of cooking method, as well as flavorful sauces.
+White seabass are meaty, mouth-filling, and muscular.
+Due to its consistency, it is definitely not meant for delicate steaming or poaching in broth.
+The fish tastes and feels a lot like sturgeon, which is among the firmest fish around.
+It has a mild, slightly sweet flavor, and when pairing this with its firm texture, it is the perfect fish for almost any type of cooking method.
+It is a good option for flavorful sauces since the fish will not get lost in a complex sauce.

 Cooking White Seabass